Kernels for (connected) Dominating Set on graphs with Excluded Topological subgraphs: A New Algorithm for Protrusion Replacement

 \item Find a translate row in the matrix $A(\Pi)$.
-That is, find an integer $n_o$ such that there exists a representative $Y_\ell$ such that
+That is, find an integer $n_o$ and a representative $Y_\ell$ such that

-Such a row must exist since ${\cal S}_t$ is a set of representatives for $\Pi$. \item Set $Y_\ell$ to be $G^*$ and the translation constant to be $-n_0$. \end{itemize} From here it easily follows that $G\equiv_{\Pi,t}G^*$.
-This completes the proof. \end{proof}
+Such a row must exist since ${\cal S}_t$ is a set of representatives for $\Pi$; the representative $Y_\ell$ for the equivalence class to which $G$ belongs, satisfies the condition. \item Set $Y_\ell$ to be $G^*$ and the translation constant to be $-n_0$. \end{itemize} From here it easily follows that $G\equiv_{\Pi}G^*$.
+This completes the proof. \end{proof} We remark that the algorithm whose existence is guaranteed by the Lemma~\ref{lem:red2finiteindex} assumes that the set ${\cal S}_{t}$ of representatives are hardwired in the algorithm.
+In its full generality we currently don't known of a procedure that for problems having FII outputs such a representative set.
+The application of Lemma~\ref{lem:red2finiteindex} makes our kernelization algorithm non-constructive.